aralroca/running-stabilizer/README.md

 # running-stabilizer 🏃‍♀️🏃‍♂️

-Stabilizing with an Iframe the content of any webpage meanwhile you are running on a jogging machine.
+Stabilizing any YouTube video meanwhile you are running on a jogging machine.

 ## Tecnologies used: